user12himanshu/Eighty7-Financial-Planners-Assignment-Himanshu-/README.md

-# Eighty7 Financial Planners Assignment Link
+# Eighty7 Financial Planners Assignment

 It is a simple application which uses open source news api to fetch latest news of India and displays the articles.
 It also provides a way to launch source article in in app browser.